ovhlabs/knowledge-base/en/_posts/2016-04-21-quick-start-with-marathon.md

 #Access to your Marathon Web UI

-Once your Mesos slave has been installed, you'll receive an email containing the URL and credentials of your marathon.
+Once your resource node has been installed, you'll receive an email containing the URL and credentials of your marathon.
+You can of course change this password in the [manager](https://www.ovh.com/manager/sunrise/containers/index.html#/containers).

 ![Main interface](/kb/images/2016-04-20-quick-start-with-marathon/marathon.png)